covid19india/econsult-website/README.md

 # eConsult Website

-This is the Onboarding Website of the [eConsult project] (https://github.com/covid19india/eConsult).
+This is the Onboarding Website of the [eConsult project](https://github.com/covid19india/eConsult).
 Please visit there to get a complete overview of other components of the project.

 Current Deployments are [hosted here](https://econsult-website-three.now.sh/)

-We are currently using tawk.to as our chat client.
+We are currently using *tawk.to* as our chat client.

+To integrate tawk.to,
-To deploy, open a Free Tawk.to account, and then follow the instruction here
+- open a Free Tawk.to account,
-\src\components\tawkto.js
+- and then follow the instructions [here](https://www.tawk.to/knowledgebase/getting-started/adding-a-widget-to-your-website/)
+- finally, replace your script to ```\src\components\tawkto.js```

 ## Contributing to eConsult website